 Nodes receiving AMQP messages over the WebSocket protocol MUST combine one or more WebSocket frames into a single WebSocket message if indicated to do so by the WebSocket FIN and Opcode.

-AMQP transfer frames that include additional AMQP data in a subsequent AMQP frame MUST indicate so by having their more field value set to true as described in [AMQP] section 2.7.5.
-AMQP nodes receiving a frame with a more field value of true should combine these AMQP frames into a single AMQP message.

-Payload Data Size

-AMQP frames have the possibility of being arbitrarily large up to the limit imposed by the AMQP max-frame-size negotiated during the AMQP Open phase of establishing the AMQP connection.

-AMQP nodes MUST negotiate a max-frame-size that they are willing and able to cache in-memory.

-TODO: Add description of how endpoints can drop if payloads are too big.

 Connection Keep-Alive

 WebSocket Clients and Servers MAY keep their WebSocket connections open by sending periodic WebSocket “Ping” and “Pong” frames as described in [RFC6455] section 5.5.2.